S-Stephen/IIa-gf2/README.md

 Following the [installation](#Installation) of the environment, before we can start our development work, we need to activate the environment:

-This is required each time we run via [docker](#via-usage-of-dockerfile), but only the initial time if running from the local [Ubuntu](ubuntu-18.04) install.
-Via gitpod the environemt will be activated once it has loaded.
+Running the following commands are required each time we run via [docker](#via-usage-of-dockerfile), but only the initial time if running from the local [Ubuntu](ubuntu-18.04) install.
+If you have opened this repository Via gitpod these should automatically have run (so no need to re-run them!).

 In the root of this repository, or in the directory we enter on docker run command